utkarshkrsingh/website/content/blog/runsync.md

 draft = false
 +++

-I recently started working on a project, and I generally use Neovim as my code editor.
-However, to compile the program, I had to exit Neovim, compile and run the code, and then reopen Neovim.
-Since I tend to be a bit lazy, I disliked having to compile and run things repeatedly.
-So, I came up with an idea for a program that monitors a specified directory.
-If any file is modified, it checks the file type against a config file, and if an entry exists, it compiles and runs the file.
+I recently started working on a project and generally use Neovim as my code editor.
+However, I had to exit Neovim to compile and run my code, then reopen it, which became inconvenient.
+To streamline the process, I came up with an idea for a program that monitors a specified directory for file modifications.
+If any file is modified, it checks the file type against a config file.
+If a match is found, it automatically compiles and runs the file.

 I chose Go as the language for this project.
 Since I am currently learning it, this project gives me valuable insight into system-level programming in Go.
 I named the program "runsync"—not the best name, but it serves the purpose.
 At this stage, runsync doesn’t support a config file and only works with Python, Go, C, and C++.
 Support for a config file is planned for a future release.
 I haven’t considered cross-platform compatibility yet, so I’m not sure if I’ll make it compatible with Windows or macOS.